CivicActions/ssp-toolkit/docs/controls/AC.md

 The anonymous user role has the least access to the site of all roles.
 The website does not allow anonymous users to register an account for themselves.
 Drupal Administrators are the only user roles that can create new user accounts.

-##### LINCS

-The LINCS Technology Project ensures that assigned authorizations for controlling access to the system is enforced in accordance with the user definitions noted in Section 1.1.1 of the LINCS SSP.
-The technical support staff ensures that access to security functions and protected information is restricted to authorized personnel.
-Access will be controlled with access control list used on each instance.
-Members of one group cannot access resources defined for other groups unless explicitly permitted.

 ### AC-6: Least Privilege

 > The organization employs the principle of least privilege, allowing only authorized accesses for users (or processes acting on behalf of users) which are necessary to accomplish assigned tasks in accordance with organizational missions and business functions.